Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Introduction

 Knowledge distillation (KD) transfers knowledge from large models to small ones, enabling efficient deployment on resource-constrained edge devices \cite{xu_survey_2024,moslemi2024survey}.
-However, current approaches lack systematic studies on distillation signal selection in autonomous driving, which provides limited guidance on where to apply supervision \cite{feng_align-kd_2024,yang_learning_2025}.
+However, current approaches lack systematic studies on distillation signal selection in autonomous driving, leaving limited guidance on where to apply supervision \cite{feng_align-kd_2024,yang_learning_2025}.
 Moreover, many works treat driving capabilities as parallel objectives, ignoring their sequential dependencies \cite{tian_drivevlm_2024,shao_lmdrive_2024}.
-When multiple distillation objectives are jointly optimized, a common practice is to aggregate them with a fixed or heuristic weighted sum, which can improve one capability at the cost of degrading others \cite{Pham_2023_WACV,Zhang_2023_MMKD}.
-Furthermore, some distillation studies are restricted to a single scale or model family, making it difficult to validate generality \cite{feng_align-kd_2024,zhong_revisiting_2024,chen2024knowledge}.
+When multiple distillation objectives are jointly optimized, a common practice is to aggregate them with a fixed or heuristic weighted sum, which can improve one capability at the cost of degrading others \cite{Pham_2023_WACV,Zhang_2023_MMKD,chen2024knowledge,zhong_revisiting_2024}.

+Such trade-offs are unacceptable in autonomous driving, where perception, reasoning, and planning must be jointly reliable to ensure safe decision-making.

-To address these limitations, we propose Drive-KD (\cref{fig:head}), a multi-teacher distillation framework for small-scale VLMs.
-Following the human driving thought process, we decompose autonomous driving into a sequential triad of capabilities, ``perception--reasoning--planning'', where later stages build on earlier-stage information.
+To address these limitations, we propose Drive-KD (\cref{fig:head}), a multi-teacher distillation framework for small-scale VLMs, aimed at improving their capability on comprehensive driving VQA tasks to better support high-level language guidance in autonomous driving.
+We decompose autonomous driving into a sequential triad of capabilities, ``perception--reasoning--planning'', where later stages build on earlier-stage information.
 Based on this capability decomposition, we first investigate layer selection strategies from both representation and capability perspectives.
 We then identify suitable supervision signals for capability transfer by comparing their dispersion, and analyze why output-distribution alignment is not suitable for autonomous driving tasks.

 Based on these findings, we systematically study distillation recipes for the three capabilities in autonomous driving, achieving capability scores that significantly outperform both pretrained and SFT baselines.
 These results further validate the layer and signal selection principles identified in our initial analyses.
 Moreover, we build Drive-KD as a multi-teacher distillation framework over the three capabilities, and apply asymmetric gradient projection (AGP) to mitigate gradient conflicts, yielding stronger capabilities in the small model.
 We further demonstrate the generality of Drive-KD across model scales and different model families.